 Gladwell, Malcolm

 Glasow, Arnold H. (1905-1998).
-U.S. author and humorist.
+American author and humorist.
 A regular contributor to the humor sections of Reader’s Digest, he published his first book, Glasow’s Gloombusters, at the age of ninety-two.

 Goethe, Johann Wolfgang von